susanjibo/aquarium-example/README.md

 `StartOnAnimEvent` was introduced in example 3, and prevents its behavior from starting until an event from an animation is dispatched.

 `StartOnCondition` is the most generic and flexible of the StartOn decorators, and will only start a behavior when the `condition` argument returns `true`.
 In this example, the `PlayAudio` behavior is started after a random amount of time between 2 and 6 seconds.
 The second `PlayAudio` behavior only starts after the `start` event is emitter from the global emitter.

+## 13: Custom Behaviors

+Besides the build in behaviors and decorators included in the Jibo SDK, developers can create their own custom ones.
+A custom behavior consists of two parts: the behavior code (`src/behaviors/center-robot.js`) and the schema (`schema/center-robot.js`).
+In this example project, a custom behavior called CenterRobot is included.
+This behavior will either center the robot locally or globally.
+Globally centering Jibo will face him away from his cord in the back.
+Locally centering him, will make Jibo sit upright in whatever direction he last procedurally look at. in `behaviors/13-custom-behaviors.bt` the robot first looks right, then it centers globally, then looks right again and centers locally.

+## 14: Custom Decorators